StineLykkeOlsen/website/content/resume.md

 author = "Stine"
 cover = "img/Medium.png"
 +++
-This page provides you with a short overview of my former and current clients.

-I have also added a list of recent certificates in the technical field.
+# Portfolio
+I have chosen [Medium](https://medium.com/@stinelykkeolsen) as the ... well, medium ... for my portfolio.
+It is gorgeous and much quicker to update than this static Hugo site.

+There, I share writing samples and articles on technical communication, languages, UX design, and coding.
+Most of the content I write is owned by my clients, so my portfolio only shows a part of the things I have written.

+# Resume
-For a full overview of my education, certificates, and employment history, check out my resume on [LinkedIn](https://linkedin.com/in/stinelykkeolsen/).
+For a fully updated overview of my education, certificates, and employment history, check out my profile page on [LinkedIn](https://linkedin.com/in/stinelykkeolsen/).

+# Clients
+Below, you see a short list of some of my former and current clients that I have helped with copywriting and translation.

     > KompetenceKanalen A/S